 About the Interpretive Center

-The Huntington Beach Conservancy's Visitors Interpretive Center is now open to the public.
-The Center's displays, three years in the making, were funded with $650,000 in grants from the California Coastal Conservancy and other agencies.
+The Huntington Beach Conservancy’s Interpretive Center opened to the public in 2010.
+The Center’s displays were funded with grants from the California Coastal Conservancy and other agencies.
 The Center features a large wetlands diorama, educational displays on the ecological role of coastal wetlands and their restoration and threats, and a unique interactive display on diagnosing and caring for sick and injured wildlife.

 The Interpretive Center is located at 21900 PCH (corner of PCH and Newland).
 For a tour of the Center and our Magnolia Marsh, please email us or call us to arrange a time.